 This fire extinguisher is included in the requirements listed in Item 29.

-( ALL FIRE EXTINGUISHERS MUST BE USCG APPROVED please contact CVLA for information if unsure).
+( ALL FIRE EXTINGUISHERS MUST BE USCG APPROVED; please get in touch with CVLA for information if unsure).

-Item 30 – Emergency Exits need labelling either EMERGENCY EXIT or green running men.
+Item 30 – Emergency Exits need labeling either EMERGENCY EXIT or green running men.
 (2 Means of Escape for each accommodation space).
 (17)

 Item 31 – Automatic Gas Detection equipment.
 All vessels with propane require a gas detector.